 Skip to 5 minutes and 31 secondshas been offered before or not.
 I think others, who did not show up today, could benefit from it if this is offered frequently, every two weeks or once a month.
 How often?
 It depends on you guys.
 I am not sure what would be convenient.
 However, I think to coordinate a plan to have the training run often would be helpful to many.

-Skip to 6 minutes and 0 secondsI think this is profoundly helpful.
-It goes without saying that we all have some skills acquired naturally or from the way we are raised in training children.
+Skip to 6 minutes and 0 secondsI think this is extremely helpful.
+It goes without saying that we all have some skills in raising children acquired naturally or from the way we are raised.
 It will help me reassess my skills and where I stand.
-In doing so, I learn to correct and forsake the wrong parenting skills I have pursued and adopt the new healthy skills from the training.
+In doing so, I can learn to correct and reject the poor parenting skills I have might have followed and adopt the new healthy skills from the training.

-Skip to 6 minutes and 21 secondsIf I was already practicing a good parenting skill then the training
+Skip to 6 minutes and 21 secondsIf I was already practicing good parenting skills, then the training

-Skip to 6 minutes and 29 secondswill be a reassurance to me.
+Skip to 6 minutes and 29 secondswill be reassuring for me.
 Every care provider should take this course.
-To everyone who took the course seriously will benefit from it.
-The reason why we are requesting this training should be carried out again is that we are aware of other parents who are giving
+Everyone who takes the course seriously will benefit from it.
+The reason why we are requesting this training should be carried out again is that we are aware of other parents who are

-Skip to 6 minutes and 51 secondscare under unhealthy fashion.
-If they go through this course like we did, just like Fitwi stated early, we might be raising
+Skip to 6 minutes and 51 secondsproviding poor care.
+If they start this course like we did, just like Fitwi stated earlier, we might be raising

-Skip to 7 minutes and 5 secondsour children in skills we had adopted from our society.
-That often can lead to failing our children.
-Subjecting them to irrational spankings which can rob their confidence.
-I know a mother here who has been having issues with her firstborn.
+Skip to 7 minutes and 5 secondsour children with skills we had adopted from our society.
+That often can mean failing our children.
+For example, spanking them without reason, which can knock their confidence.
+I know a mother here who has been having issues with her first born.
 She denied him access to the food allocated to him from the refugee camp.
 He went to seek help from his uncle.
-She told his uncle she did that because, he beat his half brothers, the children
+She told his uncle she did that because, he beat his half brothers, her children

-Skip to 7 minutes and 52 secondsshe from her second husband.
+Skip to 7 minutes and 52 secondsfrom her second husband.
 She punished the child because of that and we had to report her to the authorities.
 The

-Skip to 8 minutes and 1 secondtraining could shed light on their discipline practice most are following and rethink their ways.
+Skip to 8 minutes and 1 secondtraining could really make them reflect on the way they discipline their children and rethink their ways.
 This can help them improve their existing skills and beliefs.
 This should be provided often.